James Akinjo: College career

 On November 19, 2018, Akinjo earned his first Big East Conference Freshman of the Week honors after averaging 14.3 points and 4.7 assists per game in three games.
 He made a three-pointer with 4.9 seconds left in regulation to force overtime in a 76–73 win over South Florida.
 On December 22, Akinjo scored a season-high 25 points in a 102–94 victory over Arkansas–Little Rock.
 He matched his career-high on March 9, 2019, scoring 25 points with five three-pointers in an 86–84 win over 16th-ranked Marquette.
 At the end of the regular season, Akinjo was named Big East Freshman of the Year and was a unanimous pick for the Big East All-Freshman Team.
 As a freshman, he averaged 13.4 points, 5.2 assists, 2.9 rebounds and 1.1 steals per game.

 Akinjo made his sophomore debut on November 6, 2019, scoring 20 points, including 17 in the second half, in an 81–68 win over Mount St. Mary's.
 On December 2, it was announced that Akinjo had left Georgetown and was entering the transfer portal along with several other Georgetown players.
 In seven games, he averaged 13.4 points, 4.4 assists and three rebounds per game.
 On January 1, 2020, Akinjo committed to Arizona.
 He was granted a waiver for immediate eligibility on September 1.
 As a junior, he averaged 15.6 points and 5.4 assists per game, earning First Team All-Pac-12 honors.
 On March 31, 2021, Akinjo declared for the 2021 NBA draft with the possibility of returning to school.
 He transferred to Baylor.

-On December 28, 2021, Akinjo scored a career-high 27 points and had nine assists in a 104-68 win against Northwestern State.
+On December 28, 2021, Akinjo scored a career-high 27 points and had nine assists in a 104–68 win against Northwestern State.
 He missed a game against West Virginia on January 18, 2022, due to an injured tailbone.
 Akinjo was named to the First Team All-Big 12.

 Professional career

-Westchester Knicks (2022–present)
+Westchester Knicks (2022–2023)

 After going undrafted in the 2022 NBA draft, Akinjo was signed by the Atlanta Hawks for the 2022 NBA Summer League.
-On October 14, 2022, Akinjo signed with the New York Knicks, but was waived on October 15.

-On October 23, 2022, Akinjo joined the Westchester Knicks training camp roster.
+On October 14, 2022, Akinjo signed with the New York Knicks, but was waived the next day.
+On October 23, he joined the Westchester Knicks training camp roster.

+Stockton Kings (2023–2024)

+On September 14, 2023, Akinjo's rights were traded to the Stockton Kings and on September 29, he signed with the Sacramento Kings.
+However, he was waived the same day.
+On November 9, he was named to the opening night roster for Stockton Kings.